PelionIoT/mbl-docs/Docs/Update/intro_update.md

 <!-- Needs to be updated with new update components, seperated into 2 like now, apps on one side, everything else on another -->
 <img src="https://s3-us-west-2.amazonaws.com/mbed-linux-os-docs-images/update_process.png" width="50%" align="right" />

 MBL uses Pelion Device Management to manage firmware updates.
-Before you start, upload a new version of your firmware (for one or more components) to your Device Management account.
+Before you start, upload a new version of your firmware to your Device Management account.
 This is your payload, and it is a `.tar` file that can contain either:

 * An application update: One or more OPKG packages (`.ipk` files).
 * A `rootfs` update: A compressed `tar` file called `rootfs.tar.xz` that contains root file system content.